fsnowdin/RenDot/README.md

 ## Installation

-Download the zip [here](https://github.com/tghgg/Ren-Dot/releases), extract it, and run the executable.
+Download the latest zip file [here](https://github.com/tghgg/Ren-Dot/releases), extract it, and run the executable.

 ## Usage